-- Description: Uptime is defined as the percentage of operable time in a given year.
-Applicants will be asked to provide metrics/data/justification for their Uptime percentage in the application process. - Scoring: The BEAM office will score an applicant based on the percentage of Uptime in a given year.
+Description: Uptime is defined as the percentage of operable time in a given year.
+Applicants will be asked to provide metrics/data/justification for their Uptime percentage in the application process.
+Scoring: The BEAM office will score an applicant based on the percentage of Uptime in a given year.
+The table below has been included in this intake summary however the BEAM Office will score utilizing the attached template.

-Uptime Percentage Points Awarded

-99% or greater 5

-98% 4

-97% 3

-96% 2

-95% 1

-Less than 95% О
+"Uptime Applicants percentage of network operable time" Points Awarded 99% or greater5 98% 4 97% 3 96% 2 95% 1 Less than 95%0

-2.4.2.1 Scoring Rubric
+02.04.02.01 Scoring Rubric and Prioritization

 As a required attachment, submit the scoring rubric to be used in the subgrantee selection process for deployment projects.
-Eligible Entities may use the template provided by NTIA or use their own format for the scoring rubric.
+Eligible Entities may use the template provided by NTIA, or use their own format for the scoring rubric.